yunho-c/yunho-c/README.md

 ### 🛠️ I’m good(?) at...

-I am a generalist with lots of different interests—and love delving into new, unfamiliar sub-fields of engineering *all of the time*.
+I am a generalist with a diverse set of interests—and love delving into new, unfamiliar sub-fields of engineering *all of the time*.

 That said, my "area of expertise" (in which I spent enough time to build substantial skillsets) are:
 - inference optimization of machine learning algorithms (for on-device / edge inference)